Isle of Arran, Scotland

 tea rooms in the area

 Banlicken is an outstanding location on the side of a heathery hill on the west coast of Arran and with fabulous views across the sea to Kintyre.
-The house successfully combines being in a wild and remote location whilst also being comfortable and contemporary.
+The house successfully combines being in a wild and remote location whilst also being comfortable and contemporary, enjoy an off grid experience, reconnect with nature and have an adventure!

 The renovation of the farmhouse and byre has sympathetically turned a Scottish croft into an extraordinary and peaceful haven.
 As you drive up the farm track to the house with every gate you go through you leave behind the outside world.
 The surrounding countryside is teeming with wildlife, and an easy climb up the hill will reward you with some breathtaking scenery, where you can see eagles and numerous species of birds or just sit and watch the sun setting over the sea.